alimcodescalers/G8_testing/Environment_testing/performance testing/fio Testing readme.md

 - Total IOPS per vm per Iteration
 - Avergage cpu

-A more advanced test result is pasted in the environment repo on the following path:
+A more advanced test result is added to the environment repo on the following path:

 $environment_repo/Testreport/Fio_test/YYMMDD_$CPU_nodename_$iterationnumber_of_the_day